Matese

 Flora Ecosystems

-The vegetation of Matese reflects the botanical richness characteristic of Campania.
+The vegetation of Matese reflects the botanical richness characteristic of the southern Apennines.
 Extensive beech forests dominate the upper slopes, forming the most characteristic vegetation type of the central and southern Apennines.
-Lower elevations transition through mixed oak-hornbeam woodland and, on warmer slopes, Mediterranean elements including holm oak and maquis shrubland.
+[1] Lower elevations transition through mixed oak-hornbeam woodland and, on warmer slopes, Mediterranean elements including holm oak and maquis shrubland.
 The park harbors numerous orchid species, along with endemic Apennine plants adapted to the limestone substrates and continental climate of the mountain interior.
 The park's plant communities form complex ecological mosaics shaped by elevation, aspect, soil type, and centuries of human land use.
 Botanical surveys have documented numerous species of conservation interest, contributing to the park's value as a repository of Italian plant diversity.
 Seasonal wildflower displays attract both casual visitors and specialist botanists throughout the growing season.

 Geology